 To start, you’ll need two of the same sized pieces of wood for the sides.
 You’ll also need several smaller pieces of wood that will work for the rungs of the ladder.

-If you want to paint or stain the wood, it’s a great idea to do this before putting the ladder together.
+If you want to paint or stain the wood, you should do this before putting the ladder together.

 Gorilla glue will also hold it all together.

-After the ladder is put together, it’s time to put on the final additions.
+Once the ladder is put together, it’s time to put on the final touches.
 Sand down any sharp edges, and it’s time for your baby to enjoy the ladder they just made.